 Bajra is also known as pearl millet, and its scientific name is Pennisetum typhoids.
 It is the most cultivated millets in India.
 In 2022-23, it contributed 66% to the total millet production in India.
 Among the Top Bajra Producing States, Rajasthan is the leading producer of Bajra in India.

-Jowar is also known as Sorghum and its scientific name is Sorghum vulgare.
-Due to its whole-grain goodness and being gluten-free, it is worldwide known as the “new quinoa”.
+Jowar is also known as Sorghum, and its scientific name is Sorghum vulgare.
+Due to its whole-grain goodness and being gluten-free, it is known worldwide as the ‘new quinoa’.

 It is the second most important millet grown in India.
 In 2022-23, its share in total millet production was 22%, and Maharashtra is the leading producer of Jowar in India.
 Other states where Jowar Farming is prevalent are Karnataka, Tamil Nadu, Rajasthan and Andhra Pradesh.

+Ragi, also known as finger millet, is scientifically named Eleusine coracana.
+Ragi cultivation requires red loamy soil to sandy loamy soil.
 In 2022-23, it contributed around 10% to the total millet production in India.
-Karnataka is the leading producer of Ragi in the country and India is the leading producer of ragi in the world.
+Karnataka is the leading producer of ragi in the country, and India is the world's leading producer of ragi.

 The scientific name of Kodo millet is Paspalum scorbiculatum, and it is pinkish in colour.
 It grows mainly in the Deccan plateau regions of the country and extends to the foothills of the Himalayas.
+The phosphorus content is lowest in Kodo millets compared to other millets.
+Further, it is rich in antioxidants.

 It is also called Sanwa or Jhangora, and its scientific name is Echinochloa esculenta.
-It is a short duration crop that can grow in challenging environmental conditions.
+It is a short-duration crop that can grow in challenging environmental conditions.
 It is valued for its high nutritional content and low cost of cultivation.
 It is rich in micronutrients like zinc and iron.

 It is also known as Kangani or Kakun, and its scientific name is Setaria italica.
 Foxtail millet has the highest protein among all the millet varieties.
-It is mainly grown in Andhra Pradesh, Karnataka, Tamll Nadu, and Maharashtra.
+It is mainly grown in Andhra Pradesh, Karnataka, Tamil Nadu, and Maharashtra.

 Proso Millet, also called Cheena, is a plant with the scientific name Panicum miliaceum.
-It is used for a variety of purposes such as human consumption, bird feed and ethanol production.
+It is used for a variety of purposes, such as human consumption, bird feed and ethanol production.
 It is a rich source of vitamins, minerals, and essential amino acids.

 Little Millet is also called Kutki, and its scientific name is Panicum miliare.
-This millet type is rich in nutreints like iron, calcium and fibre.
+This millet type is rich in nutrients like iron, calcium and fibre.
 It is a minor millet grown in regions with altitudes of 2100 m.
 It is a twin of proso millet, but its seeds are much smaller.

 The scientific name of Browntop Millet is Urochloa ramosa, and its colour is greenish with brown at the top.
 It requires medium water to medium sunlight for its growth.
 A soil with a pH value of 5.5 – 8.0 is ideal for its cultivation.

-According to the APEDA under Commerce Ministry, the total millet production in India in 2022-23 was 173.21 lakh tonnes and the area under millet cultivation was 126.98 lakh hectares.
-The yield per hectare in 2022-23 was 1364 kg/ha.
 Rajasthan is the largest millet-producing state in India, with a production of 56.74 lakh tonnes.
 See the table below to know the top millet producing states in India in 2022-23.

 States |